legendarycode3/blockchain-development-documentary-guide/README.md

 	➡️ Learn core web fundamentals (HTML/CSS/JS)
-	➡️ And  then dive into blockchain basics, smart contracts (Solidity for EVM) ➡️ key libraries (Ethers.js/Web3.js) for frontend/backend interaction ☑️
+	➡️ And  then dive into blockchain basics, smart contracts (Solidity for EVM) ➡️ key libraries (Ethers.js/Web3.js) for frontend/backend interaction ➡️ Tools like Hardhat/Foundry for development, and decentralized storage (IPFS).
+☑️

 ☑️